The International Conference on Penal Abolition (ICOPA)

 ICOPA 9 (2000) – Toronto, Canada - Transformative Justice: New Questions, New Answers

-ICOPA 8 (1997) – Aukland, New Zealand - Pathways to Penal Abolition
+ICOPA 8 (1997) – Aotearoa, New Zealand - Pathways to Penal Abolition

 E-mail info@actionicopa.org to suggest any materials related to ICOPA 8 to be posted on this website